 Before you decide what route to take you first need to understand the nature of your subcontracting relationship, and, in particular, who owns the R&D. Our Knowledge Bank article, How is an R&D tax credit claim affected by SMEs subcontracting to other SMEs with the same shareholders?, explores this issue in further detail.

-What is the difference between RDEC and the SME R&D tax credit scheme?
+What is the difference between RDEC and the SME R&D tax credit?

-RDEC and the SME R&D tax credit scheme are both UK government R&D tax credit incentives.
+RDEC and SME R&D tax credits are both UK government R&D tax credit incentives.
 What qualifies as R&D is the same for both schemes.
-But the schemes differ in terms of their eligibility criteria, the R&D tax credit rate, what qualifying costs can be included, and how the benefit is calculated.
+But they differ in terms of their eligibility criteria, the R&D tax credit rate, what qualifying costs can be included, and how the benefit is calculated.

 Differences in eligibility criteria

-There are fewer eligibility criteria for RDEC than there are for the SME R&D tax credit scheme.
-Most notably, if you’re using RDEC, it doesn’t matter if you are grant-funded.
-In addition, unlike the SME scheme, you can usually claim for R&D you are carrying out as a subcontractor.
+There are fewer eligibility criteria for RDEC than there are for the SME R&D tax credit incentive.
+Most notably, if you’re using RDEC, it doesn’t matter if your R&D is grant-funded.
+In addition, unlike the SME relief, you can usually claim for R&D activities contracted out to you.

 Differences in R&D tax credit rate

-The rate of relief for RDEC is less generous than the SME R&D tax credit claim – 10% compared to 33%.
+The rate of relief for RDEC is less generous than the SME R&D tax credit – 11% compared to 33%.
 That said, claims made by large companies often involve much larger qualifying expenditure meaning the benefit they receive is also higher.